Frequently Asked Questions

 The School's Application Instructions are available here.

-Doctoral programs: December 15
+Doctoral program: December 15

 MSPH programs, except for the Registered Dietician program: March 1, 2016